Search

 The Lurianic Doctrine

-Luria combined his striving for the Messianic Era with his new insights into kabbalistic doctrines from an earlier period.
-He sought to understand the nature and the connection of the earthly redemption and cosmic restoration.
-He taught that our thoughts, speech and actions are linked to the secret processes of G-d’s continuous creation of the physical and spiritual realms.
+Luria taught new insights into kabbalistic doctrines from an earlier period, and by doing so, he hastened the Messianic Era.
+He also sought to understand the nature of the earthly redemption and it’s connection with cosmic restoration.
+Furthermore, he taught that our thoughts, speech and actions link to the secret processes of G-d’s continuous creation of the physical and spiritual realms.

 We are all thus an integral part of the purpose and development of the entire creation.
 Our positive deeds work toward mankind’s redemption by aiding in the restoration of the creation to its original state of holiness, before the first sin of Adam and Hava (Eve) in the Garden of Eden.
-The creation will not only be restored, but also elevated to an even higher spiritual level.
+After that preparation, G-d will restore the creation and also elevate it to an even higher spiritual level.

-The Ari Zal taught that it is adherence to G-d’s commandments, communicated to Moses at Mount Sinai and embodied in traditional Jewish Torah Law (which are the 613 specific commandments for Jews, and the 7 general commandments for Gentiles), that will effect this restoration, and thereby bring about the coming of the true Messiah as the completion of earthly redemption.
+The Ari Zal taught that it is adherence to G-d’s commandments, communicated to Moses at Mount Sinai and embodied in traditional Jewish Torah Law (which are the 613 specific commandments for Jews, and the 7 general commandments for Gentiles), that will effect the restoration.
+Even more so, this Divine service will bring about the coming of the true Messiah as the completion of earthly redemption.

-The Ari Zal’s kabbalistic doctrines were passed down through the numerous works of Rabbi Hayim Vital, his chief disciple.
-A foundational teaching of the Ari Zal about the apparent concealment of G-d’s Essence from the physical and Heavenly realms was misinterpreted by some leading Rabbinical scholars in the 1600s and 1700s.
+Rabbi Hayim Vital, the Ari Zal’s chief disciple, passed down those kabbalistic doctrines in numerous works.
+In particular, the Ari Zal taught about the apparent concealment of G-d’s Essence from the physical and Heavenly realms.
+Unfortunately, some leading Rabbinical scholars in the 1600s and 1700s misinterpreted that foundational teaching.